bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnodes.md

 Destroying this BitNode will give you Source-File 13, or if you already have this Source-File, it will upgrade its level up to a maximum of 3.
 This Source-File lets the Church of the Machine God appear in other BitNodes.

 Each level of this Source-File increases the size of Stanek's Gift.

+Due to the effect of Source-File 7.3, you must accept Stanek's Gift before joining the Bladeburner division if you have that Source-File.

 ### BitNode 14: IPvGO Subnet Takeover